FogSecurity/aws-default-encryption-tracker/README.md

 - Encryption can offer an additional layer of access control and security.
 - Not all encryption mechanisms in AWS [are created equally in KMS](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys).
 AWS Managed Keys, AWS Customer Managed Keys, AWS Owned Keys all have different access implications.
 - AWS Managed Keys are used only for your AWS Account.
 AWS Owned Keys are used in multiple AWS Accounts (can be across many customers).
 - Depending on your organization's security and compliance guardrails, certain encryption mechanisms or resources must be encrypted.
+Check with your organization's security best practices and ensure compliance requirements such as HIPPA, PCI, GDPR, and more are met.
 - We recommend checking resources and their encryption status for security and compliance.
 - We also recommend where possible, to encrypt all resources by default.